Alexander (Sasha) Frid

 Sasha Frid is an accomplished litigator and trial lawyer who has tried and won cases before juries and arbitration panels all over the country.
 He is one of the founding partners of Miller Barondess, LLP.

-Sasha has handled a wide variety of disputes from “bet the company,” multi-million dollar cases to smaller matters for individuals, families, closely-held companies, and start-ups.
+Sasha has handled a wide variety of disputes, from “bet the company” multi-million dollar cases to smaller matters for individuals, families, closely held companies, and start-ups.
 Whatever the matter may be, he devises an effective and efficient strategy early on and formulates creative solutions to win the case or get a great resolution that makes business and financial sense.
-He prides himself on being a relentless, fierce advocate for his clients; and clients know they can count on him for straightforward, common-sense advice.
+He prides himself on being a relentless, fierce advocate for his clients, and clients know they can count on him for straightforward, common-sense advice.

-Sasha loves the law and has a wealth of experience handling all types of complex litigation matters, including business and partnership disputes, real estate, entertainment and music law, copyright, and trademark, right of publicity, trade secret, idea theft, and insurance bad faith.
+Sasha loves the law and has a wealth of experience handling all types of complex litigation matters, including business and partnership disputes, real estate, entertainment and music law, copyright and trademark, right of publicity, trade secret, idea theft, and insurance bad faith.
 His clients have included businesses, individuals, conglomerates, public companies, banks, manufacturers, real estate developers, restaurants, hotels, music labels, entertainers, artists, music managers, and fashion icons.
 He is often called upon by clients to “save the day” on cases previously handled by other law firms.

-Sasha’s successes have earned him national recognition, including being featured in the Best Lawyers in America® since 2019 and as a Southern California Super Lawyer® for over 10 years.
-The Los Angeles Business Journal has recognized Sasha on its “Leaders of Influence” lists: 2023 Litigators & Trial Attorneys and 2022 Thriving in Their 40’s.
-As a “go-to” entertainment lawyer, he has been honored on Billboard’s list of Top Music Lawyers since 2018, recognized as a Top Entertainment Lawyer by Variety magazine, and selected as the 2023 Music Lawyer of the Year by the Century City Bar Association.
+Sasha’s accomplishments have earned him national recognition.
+He has been featured in The Best Lawyers in America® (2019–2024) and named a Southern California Super Lawyer® for over a decade.
+In 2024–2025, The Envelope magazine by L.A.
+Times Studios recognized him as an “Entertainment Business Visionary.”
+The Los Angeles Business Journal included Sasha on its “Leaders of Influence” lists—2023 Litigators & Trial Attorneys and 2022 Thriving in Their 40s.
+A trusted name in the entertainment industry, Sasha has appeared on Billboard’s list of Top Music Lawyers since 2018, been recognized as a Top Entertainment Lawyer by Variety, and was named 2023 Music Lawyer of the Year by the Century City Bar Association.

 Sasha began his practice at a large, multinational firm representing clients in complex litigation matters.
 Prior to practicing law, Sasha worked at the U.S. State Department and was stationed at the U.S. Embassy in Vienna, Austria.
-He specialized in nuclear non-proliferation serving as the U.S. attaché to the International Atomic Energy Agency and was involved in negotiations of several key non-proliferation treaties and protocols.
+He specialized in nuclear non-proliferation, serving as the U.S. attaché to the International Atomic Energy Agency, and was involved in negotiations of several key non-proliferation treaties and protocols.

 Sasha was born in St. Petersburg, in the former Soviet Union, and emigrated with his family to the U.S. when he was 11.
 He is active in the community and has represented individuals pro bono who were victims of fraud, abuse, and other predatory practices.
 Sasha serves on a charitable foundation raising money for cancer research.
-He also serves on the Board of a chapter of the Friends of the Israel Defense Forces and has previously served on the Board of Directors of the Tupac Amaru Shakur Foundation which provides education to underprivileged youth.
+He also serves on the Board of a chapter of the Friends of the Israel Defense Forces and has previously served on the Board of Directors of the Tupac Amaru Shakur Foundation, which provides education to underprivileged youth.

 Notable Representations